howethomas/privacy-primer-vcon/draft-ietf-vcon-privacy-primer-00.md

 ### What Data Is Protected?

 Data privacy laws protect personal information, though its scope can vary across different laws.
 In general, the term "personal information" (also known as "personally identifiable information" or "PII") includes information that makes it possible to identify an individual or information about an "identified" or "identifiable" individual.
-Privacy laws may further extend the scope of PII: for example, the California Consumer Privacy Act's definition of PII includes information about an individual and the individual's household, as well as employment data.
+Privacy laws may further extend the scope of PII: for example, the California Privacy Rights Act's definition of PII includes information about an individual and the individual's household, as well as employment data.

 In general, examples of PII include: